Home » Water Quality » Well Water » Why Does My Pressure Tank Feel Empty?

 Water pump

-Water pumps should last 10 to 15 years but it depends on the type and amount of use.
+Water pumps should last 10 to 15 years, but that depends on the type of water pump you have and how well you take care of it.
 If you notice inconsistent pressure, odd noises from the device, or high energy bills, your pump could be the culprit.

 Regulator and Pressure Switch